Mush2h/Writeups-CTF/Dockerlabs/Easy/Pinguinazo.md

 ## Examining ports

-We are going to explore who is the version in this service, For it we execute this comand:
+We are going to explore the version of this service.
+For this, we execute the following command:

 ```ruby
 nmap -sCV -p5000 172.17.0.2